 Freelance writing can be a perfect online job for teens because you can fit it around your schedule.
-You are probably used to writing assignments at school, so why not get paid for it?
+You’re probably used to writing assignments at school, so why not get paid for it?

-The fee structure is based on your lifetime billings with each client:
+Upwork does charge a fee to use their site which varies depending on the client.
+The overall structure is based on your lifetime billings with each client:

 - 20% for the first $500 billed